DraftKings promo code: Claim $300 in bonus bets for Seahawks vs. Patriots in NFL Big Game 2026

 Both teams were top five in the NFL in scoring offense and scoring defense during the regular season, with Seattle ranking third in points per game (28.4) and first in points allowed (17.2) while New England ranked second (28.8) and fourth (18.8), respectively.
 The Seahawks were 13-5 against the spread this season, while the Patriots were 14-6 against the number.

 Seattle is a 4.5-point favorite in the latest Patriots vs. Seahawks odds at DraftKings and the over/under is 45.5.
-There are also numerous Seahawks vs. Patriots player props available, including Kenneth Walker rushing yards (72.5), Jaxon Smith-Njigba receiving yards (91.5), and Stefon Diggs receptions (4.5).
+There are also numerous Seahawks vs. Patriots player props available, including Kenneth Walker rushing yards (70.5), Jaxon Smith-Njigba receiving yards (91.5), and Stefon Diggs receptions (4.5).
 Seahawks quarterback Sam Darnold is the +120 MVP favorite, while Drake Maye is +240.
+Seattle tight end A.J.
+Barner, who has scored seven times this season, is +250 to find the end zone.
 Before you participate in any NFL betting on Sunday, get $300 in bonus bets if your first wager of $5 or more is a winner:

 Responsible Gaming at DraftKings